 International Students Who Need a Student Visa

 You choose the Standard on-campus option and study with us in the summer.
-You can easily request an I-20 for the F-1 student visa through Harvard Summer School.
-For more information, see the International Student Study Options page.
+You can easily request an I-20 for the F-1 student visa for a Harvard Summer School 3-week session.
+For more information, see International Student Study Options page.

 Admissions: Earn Your Way In

 After you’ve earned the MicroMasters Program credential in Supply Chain Management, you begin the admission process by simply registering—no application needed—for the following graduate-level course:

 Prerequisites: Before registering for the economics course, you’ll need to pass our online test of critical reading and writing skills.
 Alternatively, you can complete EXPO 34 Business Rhetoric at the undergraduate or graduate level with a grade of B or higher to meet the registration requirement, but EXPO 34 does not count toward the degree.

 Grade requirements: You must complete the economics course with a grade of B or higher, without letting your overall Harvard cumulative GPA dip below 3.0.

 Eligibility: Prior to beginning this pathway, which starts with your first MITx course, you need to possess a four-year, regionally accredited US bachelor’s degree or its foreign equivalent.
 You cannot already have or be in the process of earning a master’s degree in management or business, including an MBA, or a related field.

 Submitting Your Application

 During the semester that you are completing the economics course, submit the official application to the program.

 Don’t delay!
 It is critical to prioritize the degree course for admission and apply before completing subsequent courses.
-By doing so, you’ll avoid the delayed application fee and the loss of credit for expired course work, while gaining access to exclusive degree candidate privileges.
+By doing so, you’ll: